 We all know what an awesome first impression can do to build successful relationships.
 Your About Us page is the first impression.

 About Us not About Me.

-The average About Us page is a boring, self-serving mix of me, me, me and us, us, us.
+The average About Us page is a sad, boring, and/or self-serving mix that sounds like a resume cover letter.
 It’s such a shame because your About Us page is so vital to your business!
 In fact, it’s usually the first place people look before they start to take you seriously.
 Get it wrong and you could be turning people off without even knowing it.

 And I know what you’re thinking right now, “But my website is there to sell.”
 While your idea is right, the timing isn’t.
 About Pages can convert, just not the way you normally think about conversions.

 There are plenty of places and pages on your site to bring visitors into your sales funnel, display products and sell them.
 Your About Page is there to introduce the company (yourself), explain why you’re different and build trust.